 Students are expected to log in on a regular basis, and coursework is to be completed on a regular basis.
-If extenuating circumstances are going to prevent a student from completing assignments for an extended period of time, he or she must contact the registrar or principal.
-Students may be dropped from the program if there is no coursework completed or no teacher contact in more than a month.
-When a student is expelled from the school for this reason, for any student under state compulsory attendance age, Sterling Academy will contact his or her local public school to notify them of truancy.
+If extenuating circumstances are going to prevent a student from completing assignments for an extended period of time, he or she must contact Student Services or registration.
+Students may be dropped from the program if there is no coursework completed or no teacher contact over an extended period of time.
+When a student is expelled from the school for this reason, for any student under state compulsory attendance age, Sterling Academy may contact his or her local public school to notify them of truancy.